ghezalahmad/SequentialLearningApp/README.md

 # SLAMD Tutorial – Materials Discovery

-This is a short tutorial that shows through an example how SLAMD can be used in the lab.
+This is a short tutorial that uses a practical example to show how SLAMD can be used in the lab.
+If you want to apply materials discovery in the lab, you are in the right place.
+If you are looking for a more comprehensive insight into SLAMDS material discovery algorithms and want to compare different methods in different scenarios, please scroll further to the section "A guide to SLAMD".

 To start SLAMD:
 👉 You can launch a preview of SLAMD from the following web address: https://mybinder.org/v2/gh/BAMcvoelker/SequentialLearningApp/HEAD?urlpath=voila%2Frender%2FSequentialLearningApp.ipynb
 👉 You can find complete installation instructions for a local copy above

 ## Required data